What Is Social Entrepreneurship: Definition And Discussion

 Nonetheless, he described the concept as “a phrase well suited to our times” and defined it as the process of combining “passion of a social mission with an image of business-like discipline, innovation, and determination.”

-While many entrepreneurs have unintentionally positively affected society as an offshoot of their successful businesses or through their corporate social responsibility, they are not social entrepreneurs.
+Many entrepreneurs have unintentionally positively affected society as an offshoot of their successful businesses or through their corporate social responsibility.
+They are still not considered as social entrepreneurs.
 Dees stressed the fact that intention matters.
-Social entrepreneurs are a breed of entrepreneurs.
+Social entrepreneurs are a different breed of entrepreneurs.
 What sets them apart from regular entrepreneurs is that the prospect of profitability for personal gains does not motivate them.
 Central to their motivation is a social mission aimed at solving pressing social issues.

 Understanding the Definition, Purpose, and Impacts of Social Entrepreneurship